Central Bank Digital Currencies: Where is the Privacy, Technology, and Anonymity?: Case Studies in CBDC Privacy Technology

 Research stage projects demonstrate even more ambitious cryptographic experiments.
 For example, Switzerland's Tourbillon retail CBDC explores blind signatures and mixing techniques to enhance user privacy \cite{Tourbillon2023}.
-The UK's Digital Pound mentions multi-party computation to protect the sharing of sensitive data \cite{England2023} and the Bank of Japan talks of using MPC and homomorphic encryption to limit the spread of personal information \cite{Japan2023}.
+The UK's digital pound mentions multi-party computation to protect the sharing of sensitive data \cite{England2023} and the Bank of Japan talks of using MPC and homomorphic encryption to limit the spread of personal information \cite{Japan2023}.
+The Bank of England has since deepened this line of work: a joint study with the MIT Digital Currency Initiative concluded that pseudonymisation, ZKPs, and secure multi-party computation could feasibly be applied to a digital pound to minimise data sharing with both the central bank and payment intermediaries \cite{BoEMIT2024}, and a series of 2025 design notes, including one on deferred offline payments \cite{England2025offline}, feed into a design blueprint expected in 2026 \cite{England2025}.
+Notably, the Bank states that a digital pound would be private but not anonymous, with identity verification retained for financial-crime prevention \cite{England2025}.
 Despite these advancements in CBDC design, it remains uncertain whether such PETs will be integrated into pilot or launched products.

 Transparency in CBDC implementations remains limited.
 Among existing projects, only Project Hamilton\footnote{\url{https://github.com/mit-dci/opencbdc-tx}} and Brazil's Drex\footnote{\url{https://github.com/bacen/pilotord-kit-onboarding}} offer publicly accessible source code.
 In contrast, other initiatives predominantly utilise permissioned DLTs, often based on customised versions of Hyperledger or centralised proprietary systems.
 Although Hyperledger's base framework is open source, its central bank-specific customisations deviate from the collaborative principles typically associated with open-source software development.
 While it is not inherently expected that central banks adopt open-source solutions, the absence of transparency regarding the protocols and algorithms employed to achieve privacy objectives may undermine trust in these systems.